 These services do not make use of the PreferredLanguage Attribute:

 - Exchange Mailbox

 The PreferredLanguage Attribute is mainly used by SharePoint Online to define the language for the User.
-It seems that all Services that were not build on the base of SPO are not using the Attribute.
+It seems that all Services that were not built on the base of SPO are not using the Attribute.

 Mailbox Regional Configuration: Exchange makes its own thing which can also be very confusing if you’re not used to it.
-You have the Mailbox Regional Configuration in which you define the mailbox language, a Time Format and the Time Zone.
+You have the Mailbox Regional Configuration in which you define the mailbox language, a Time Format, and the Time Zone.

 Tricky is that these values were defined at the first login of the user by the client language.
-So, if you’re using a Outlook Client which is configured for German, the Language will be set to German, if your first login to the mailbox is an passive one, like using the calendar in Teams, then the Language from the Teams client is used.
+So, if you’re using an Outlook Client which is configured for German, the Language will be set to German, if your first login to the mailbox is a passive one, like using the calendar in Teams, then the Language from the Teams client is used.
 It happens very often that the language, TimeZone and TimeFormat here is not the language the user expects.
 But especially in the mailbox, the language and time settings are relevant.

-The calendar is using the Time-Settings and the default Outlook Folders like Inbox, Calendar etc. are named in the Language from the first client login.
+The calendar is using the Time-Settings and the default Outlook Folders like Inbox, Calendar, etc. are named in the Language from the first client login.

 You can meanwhile easily reset the folder names and regional settings using set-mailboxregionalconfiguration.

 If you’re using a hybrid identity environment, the OnPrem Active Directory is the leading one.
 So you have to set the Attributes for synced Identities in your OnPrem AD.

 Usage Location: As stated before the usage Location attribute is needed to enable Microsoft 365 Licenses.
 But there is no UsageLocation Attribute Available in the OnPrem AD Schema.
 Commonly the country (c) attribute is used to store the country of residence of the user.